Dr. F. Curtis Breslin

 Dr. F. Curtis Breslin became interested in research while studying psychology in the United States.
-“It’s fascinating to me to find out why we behave the way we do in certain situations,” says Dr. Breslin.
+“It’s fascinating to me to find out why we behave the way we do in certain situations,” says Breslin.
 “I think that’s where and how the idea of research captured my imagination.”

-Since joining the Institute in 2001, Dr. Breslin has researched the risks of injury among young workers.
-One of his study findings in particular has had an impact on workplace policies across Canada: the fact that workers who are new to a job are five times more likely to be injured in the first month.
-For instance, both the Ontario Ministry of Labour and Workplace Safety and Insurance Board launched a social marketing campaign around this message and the Industrial Accident Prevention Association developed a tool based on this research.
+Since joining the Institute in 2001, Breslin has researched the risks of injury among young workers.
+One of his study findings in particular has had an impact on workplace policies across Canada: the fact that workers who are new to a job are four times more likely to be injured in the first month.
+For instance, both the Ontario Ministry of Labour and Workplace Safety and Insurance Board refer to this statistic in their social marketing campaigns aimed at protecting new and young workers.

-“It is very rewarding when my research results have an influence on policy,” notes Dr. Breslin, who is also a professor in the Department of English and General Studies at Seneca College and an adjunct associate professor with the Dalla Lana School of Public Health at the University of Toronto.
+“It is very rewarding when my research results have an influence on policy,” notes Breslin, who is also a professor in the Department of English and General Studies at Seneca College and an adjunct associate professor with the Dalla Lana School of Public Health at the University of Toronto.

 Breslin's current research interests include the causes and consequences of work injuries among youth and geographic variation in work injuries among all workers.

 Dr. F. Curtis Breslin is a scientist at the Institute for Work & Health.
 He is also a professor at Seneca College in the Department of English and General Studies, and an adjunct professor with the Dalla Lana School of Public Health at the University of Toronto.
 Breslin received his PhD in clinical psychology from Rutgers University in 1992.

-Dr. Breslin's current research interests are young and new worker injury epidemiology, injury prevention and cross-jurisdictional differences in workplace injuries.
+Breslin's current research interests are young and new worker injury epidemiology and cross-jurisdictional differences in workplace injuries.